Dear Research Advocate,

 Annual Meeting: Join us on Thursday, April 21, from 1 – 2:15 p.m.
 ET for Research!America’s Annual Meeting of Members.
 With the spotlight on advocacy, we will hear from Senator Roy Blunt (R-MO) and patient advocate and CEO of the Sjögren’s Foundation, Janet Church.

 Upcoming Alliance Discussion: How do health and the environment intersect?
 The answer bears on the health of us all, as well as the disparities in health and health care that continue to compromise the value of medical progress.
 Please carve out 45 minutes for an important, interactive discussion on Thursday, April 14, at 1:30 p.m.
 ET with Rick Woychik, Ph.D., Director of the National Institute of Environmental Health Sciences of the National Institutes of Health.
-Register now.

 Stay well, stay safe, and stay connected.